Bernard Babington Smith: Academic career

 He was a fellow of Pembroke College, Oxford and Senior Lecturer in Experimental Psychology at the University of Oxford.

 In 1938 and 1939 he worked with Maurice Kendall on the question of random number generation.
 They developed both one of the first early mechanical devices to produce random digits, and formulated a series of tests for statistical randomness in a given set of digits which, with some small modifications, became fairly widely used.
 They also produced one of the second large collections of random digits (100,000 in total, over twice as many as those published by L. H. C. Tippett in 1927), which was a commonly used tract until the publication of RAND Corporation's A Million Random Digits with 100,000 Normal Deviates in 1955.

 In later career he became interested in training managers and collaborated with Ralph Coverdale, a co-operation which developed in time to become the Coverdale Organisation, a management training business.
 Babington Smith's ideas on training were later condensed into the book Manager and Team Development.

 Personal life

 He married Helen Elizabeth Crocket, PhD. on the 5 October 1940.
 They had two sons and a daughter.
 In 1952 he and his wife purchased and restored Yelford Manor in Oxfordshire.
 He died in Oxford on the 24 August 1993.

+A collection of the Babington Smith family correspondence were deposited in the archives of Trinity College, Cambridge by Babington Smith and his sister Elizabeth Lloyd Jones.